mo0z/xcb-samp/README.md

-Drawing polygon shapes using xcb - common XWindow POSIX library
+Drawing polygon shapes using X Protocol C-language Binding (XCB) - a replacement for Xlib